 Mandatory Alignment for Packed Decimal Data

-Packed decimal data must have a multiple of 4-bit alignment.
+Packed decimal data is data with dfdl:binaryNumberRep values of 'packed', 'ibm4690Packed' or 'bcd'.
+This representation stores a decimal digit in a 4 bit nibble.
+These nibbles must have a multiple of 4-bit alignment.
 It is a Schema Definition Error otherwise.

 Example: AlignmentFill